surveashwini/Javascript-concepts/README.md

                  helloWorld: <helloWorld object>,
                }

-      3.	when let, const and class are hoisted, JS doesn’t assigns any value to it, it will assign undefined only when the         JS engine encounters the declaration or assignment code at runtime.
+      3.when let, const and class are hoisted, JS doesn’t assigns any value to it, it will assign undefined only when the           JS engine encounters the declaration or assignment code at runtime.
             ⁃	Eg:
             1. let & const :
                  console.log(a , b); // ReferenceError: a, b is not defined